kasonchan/scalameetups/scalameetup3/README.md

 echoHello("Scala")
 ```

-We can use this to encapsulate one or more functions behind a function,
+We can use this to encapsulate one or more functions behind a method,
 and is similar in that effect to the Factory and Strategy patterns.
 ```scala
 // greeting: greeting[](val language: String) => String => String